InnovaChain/InnovaChain_total/Readme.md

 <!-- ABOUT THE PROJECT -->

 # 1. About The Project
 Our platform helps creators protect their intellectual property in the world of AI-generated content.
 With the rise of AI image generation tools, it’s become very easy for anyone to replicate others art without permission, leading to issues of copyright infringement.
-Innovachain transforming AI-Generated content into secure, traceable, collaborative creations, which create a new generation of creator ecosystem.
+ArtCycle transforming AI-Generated content into secure, traceable, collaborative creations, which create a new generation of creator ecosystem.

 ![demopage](./images/demopage.png)